hicknhack-software/QSqlMigrator/README.md

 It has been successfully tested with:

 Windows:
-- Visual Studio 2010 compiler - Qt 4.8.4 and Qt 5.0.0.
+- Visual Studio 2010, Qt 4.8.5 and Qt 5.2.1
+- Visual Studio 2012, Qt 5.2.1
+- Visual Studio 2013, Qt 5.2.1
+- MinGW provided with Qt 5.2.1

 Linux:
-- GCC 4.8.1 and Qt 4.8.5
+- GCC 4.8.0 with Qt 4.8.5 and Qt 5.0.2
+- CLANG 3.3 with Qt 4.8.5 and Qt 5.0.2
-- MinGW 4.8.1 and Qt 4.8.5 (should also work on windows)
+- MinGW 4.8.1 with Qt 4.8.5

-You will need a working database driver plugin for your database, both for qt and the sql migrator.
+You need the working database driver plugin for your database, both for Qt and the SqlMigrator.
-Hint: Our tests include instructions to create the qt sql driver plugin
+Hint: Our tests include instructions to create the Qt SQL driver plugins.

 Tests
 -----

 All tests are tied to the appropriate source modules.
 They will run automatically after they have been built and therefore the build will fail if the tests do not run successfully.
+(You can easily disable tests if you want to hack away)
-Some tests require some configuration options to access the database under test.
+Some tests require configuration options to access the database under test.